-- Life happens and sometimes you can’t control a lot of what is happening around you.
+- Life happens and sometimes you can’t control what is happening around you.
 What you can control is how much effort you put into something and how much time you set aside to achieve your goals.

-- Also, manifest the things you want to achieve, I am one of those people with a vision board.
+- Also, manifest the things you want to achieve, I’m one of those people with a vision board.
 I have the letters CA(SA) right up there.
 I see it every day.

 - When you focus on the things you want to achieve then you can make it happen.

 - With makeup, I found a way to use my creative side.
 Playing with colors and experiment with different looks and ideas and see them come together.
 It was exciting.

 - I was the best in my class and I thought I could for sure make a part-time job out of this since I enjoyed it so much.

 - It gave me peace of mind.